LS-Lab/KeYmaeraX-release/README.md

 Building
 ========
-To compile KeYmaera X from source code, install the above software and install
+To compile KeYmaera X from source code, install the above software and also install
 - [Scala Build Tool sbt](http://www.scala-sbt.org)
   (Version 0.13 or greater recommended.
 Other versions may work).
   If you are using IntelliJ, this comes with the Scala plugin.